Bobby Messano: Career

 On April 15, 2017 Bad Movie was released and debuted at #1 on Sirius/XM B.B.
 King's Bluesville and stayed in the Top 40 on the Roots Music Charts Blues Rock Album Chart for 10 months.

-On November 16, 2017 Bobby's "Bad Movie" song won a prestigious Hollywood Music in Media Award (HMMA) for Blues.
+On November 16, 2017, Bobby's "Bad Movie" song won a prestigious Hollywood Music in Media Award (HMMA) for Best Blues Album.

 In October 2018 Bobby played his first headlining solo tour in Europe, doing shows in Holland and Belgium.